Table of contents

 Conclusion

 This article taught us about String toCharArray() in Java and its implementation.
 The Java String toCharArray() method converts the String to a char array and returns it.
-We have also seen some examples to understand better how this method works.
+We have also seen some examples to better understand how this method works.

 Recommended Readings: